iamcest/hemodinamia/README.md

 Naive Roport For Demographics in English
 ![DemoReport](screenshots/demographics_report.png)

-Saturations and Pressure in A graphical Report
+Saturations and Pressure in A Mullins Like graphical Report
 ![SatsPressures](screenshots/sats_pressures_diagram_1.png )